-In particular, IRMA supports First Nation and Métis groups to participate in consultations associated with regulatory processes, environmental assessments, and resource management policy and legislation, and assists in establishing and retaining capacity in communities.
+In particular, IRMA supports First Nation and Métis groups to participate in consultations associated with regulatory processes, environmental assessments, and resource management policy and legislation.
+IRMA can also assist in establishing and retaining capacity in communities.

 IRMA consists of two components: base funding and resource pressures funding.
-Base funding is allocated on a per capita basis.
+Base funding is allocated once a year on a per capita basis.
 Eligible organizations may also submit proposals for resource pressures funding to cover additional costs related to major project developments.
-Groups are encouraged to submit joint proposals to maximize available resources.

 April to June: Resource Pressure Funding (RPF) applications accepted

 October to December: Resource Pressure Funding second call

 Funding is able to be used for the following types of expenses: